1675 Observatory Dr

 Requirements: Declared in CALS College Honors and INTER-AG 388

-An Sci 150/Dy Sci 272 – Animal & Dairy Sciences Undergraduate Seminar (1 credit, Spring)
+Dy Sci 272 – Animal & Dairy Sciences First-Year Seminar (1 credit, Spring)

-Description: An introduction to resume preparation, student employment, internships, and graduate and professional school programs with presentations by numerous graduates who discuss their career path following a B.S. degree in Animal Science or Poultry Science.
+Description: An introduction to grand challenges, undergraduate courses, student organizations, resume preparation, student employment, internships, and graduate and professional school programs with presentations by numerous graduates who discuss their career path following a B.S. degree in Animal Science or Poultry Science.

 Advisory Council, Dairy Innovation Hub

-Department Chair, Department of Dairy and Animal Sciences
+Department Chair, Department of Animal and Dairy Sciences